 “I can’t, not—”

-The word ended with the guard slammed the butt of his spear into Monte’s gut.
+The word ended with the guard slamming the butt of his spear into Monte’s gut.
 As the paladin bent in half, the guard grabbed him by the scruff and threw him powerfully into the cell.

 Monte slammed into the far wall, crumpling to the ground with a groan.